icep0ps/campus-compass/README.md

-# Campus Compass
+# Mental Compass

 ## Introduction

 Mental health challenges among university students are a growing concern.
-Campus Compass is designed to provide a **reward-based, engaging, and supportive mental health platform** that integrates **gamification, AI-driven insights, and community engagement** to promote proactive well-being.
+Mental Compass is designed to provide a **reward-based, engaging, and supportive mental health platform** that integrates **gamification, AI-driven insights, and community engagement** to promote proactive well-being.

 ## Features